AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/sugarcrm-events.md

 ---
 # Create a [!DNL SugarCRM Events] source connection in the UI

-This tutorial provides steps for creating a [!DNL SugarCRM Events] source connector using the Adobe Experience Platform user interface.
+This tutorial provides steps for creating a [!DNL SugarCRM Events] source connection using the Adobe Experience Platform user interface.

 ## Getting started